-RSHT charges $10,000 to $28,000 for its programs, which it claims prepare students to become licensed and/or certified for positions in the medical field such as a surgical technician, medical assistant, massage therapist, and others.
-Yet the school does not prepare students for certification or licensing tests, fails to offer externships to students who need them for certification or licensing, and does not provide basic resources such as training equipment, up-to-date textbooks, or even teachers in its classrooms.
+The lawsuit alleged that RSHT charged $10,000 to $28,000 for its programs, which the school claimed prepared students to become licensed and/or certified for positions in the medical field such as a surgical technician, medical assistant, massage therapist, and others.
+Yet the school did not prepare students for certification or licensing tests, failed to offer externships to students who need them for certification or licensing, and did not provide basic resources such as training equipment, up-to-date textbooks, or even teachers in its classrooms.

-RSHT applies for and obtains more than $5 million a year in federal financial aid on behalf of its students to keep the school operating, chiefly in the form of federal student loans.
-The lawsuit alleges that RSHT commits fraudulent and dishonest acts to secure these funds, such as cutting and pasting student signatures onto financial aid forms and altering records in anticipation of regulatory audits.
-RSHT fails to explain the loans to students and misrepresents how much they will have to pay every month when the loans come due.
+RSHT applied for and obtained more than $5 million a year in federal financial aid on behalf of its students to keep the school operating, chiefly in the form of federal student loans.
+The lawsuit alleges that RSHT committed fraudulent and dishonest acts to secure these funds, such as cutting and pasting student signatures onto financial aid forms and altering records in anticipation of regulatory audits.
+RSHT failed to explain the loans to students and misrepresented how much they will have to pay every month when the loans come due.

-As a result of these practices, students graduate from RSHT saddled with large debts but without improved employment opportunities.
-Unable to pay back their loans, many RSHT students will be left with impaired credit, making it difficult for them to obtain loans and jobs in the future.
-RSHT does well in earning money off of its students but earns an “F” in serving their educational interests.
-The school is concerned only with profit, not education.
+As a result of these practices, students graduated from RSHT saddled with large debts but without improved employment opportunities.
+Unable to pay back their loans, many RSHT students were left with impaired credit, making it difficult for them to obtain loans and jobs in the future.

-RSHT engages in "reverse redlining" by using various marketing strategies to target African Americans and low-income neighborhoods in the Richmond area.
-This includes advertising on BET and hip hop radio stations.
+The lawsuit alleged that RSHT engaged in "reverse redlining" by using various marketing strategies to target African Americans and low-income neighborhoods in the Richmond area.
+This included advertising on BET and hip-hop radio stations.
 RSHT's student body is 75% African American even though the area population is only 30% African American.
-Relman, Dane & Colfax believes this is the first reverse redlining case ever filed against a for-profit college in the country.
+Relman, Dane & Colfax believes this case was the first reverse redlining case ever filed against a for-profit college in the country.

 In addition to the seven named Plaintiffs, the amended complaint was supported by forty declarations of current and former RSHT students in the Community Home Health, Licensed Practical Nursing, Massage Therapy, Medical Assistant, Medical Billing and Coding, Pharmacy Technician, and Surgical Technology programs.
 These declarations provide an extraordinary amount of detailed evidence related to RSHT’s intentional, fraudulent, and discriminatory practices.

-The settlement also requires RSHT to maintain and disclose information about its students’ success, as well as information about assessments of the school by certain educational organizations.
-It also requires RSHT to follow the refund policy recommended by the Council on Occupational Education, an accrediting organization.
+The settlement also required RSHT to maintain and disclose information about its students’ success, as well as information about assessments of the school by certain educational organizations.
+It also required RSHT to follow the refund policy recommended by the Council on Occupational Education, an accrediting organization.